intanauliya/performance_analytics-PBI-Kimia-Farma/README.md

 - **Microsoft PowerPoint**: for presentation of our work

 ### Tasks 🎯
-- In this project, we are tasked with importing the provided datasets (`Dataset.rar`) into tables in BigQuery.
+- In this project, we are given task to import the provided datasets (`Dataset.rar`) into tables in BigQuery.
 The table names should match the dataset names, excluding the ".csv" extension.
 - we are also required to create an analysis table based on aggregated results from the previously imported tables.
 The following columns are mandatory for the analysis table:
   - `transaction_id`: transaction ID code,
   - `date`: the date the transaction occurred,